Do they own your data? Unwrap.ai Privacy Policy Reviewed.

 - Publish a Data Protection Agreement (DPA)

-- Disclose exact subprocessors
+- Disclose exact subprocessors (publicly)

 - Clarify whether and how user data is used for model training in their policies